 Perhaps her dreams will come true.

-As a neuroscientist, Dr. Walsh’s involvement in clinic is limited, but she will assist as needed with neuropsychological testing in the UCSF’s Memory & Aging Center's clinic.
+As a neuroscientist, Dr. Walsh’s involvement in the clinic is limited, but she will assist as needed with neuropsychological testing in the UCSF’s Memory & Aging Center's clinic.
 In addition, she is a certified psychometric rater and has served at least six clinical trials.
 She also oversees and administers actigraphy sleep and circadian measures for two of these clinical trials.

 She has been a member of the American Academy of Neurology, the Sleep Research Society, the Cognitive Neuroscience Society, and the Society for Neuroscience.